I started to work within Healthcare in 2008 and I think that the healthcare scenario is a privilege observatory of innovation.

 In the end the Dialogue is the “dark side of the force” for each designer: “May the force be with you”.

 3 Be sensitive my friend

-I define Product Sensitiveness the property that makes able to listen and learn about user behaviors, in order to provide a tailor made experience, even anticipating the user needs.
+I define Product Sensitivity the property that makes able to listen and learn about user behaviours, in order to provide a tailor made experience, even anticipating the user needs.